Our credit card interest calculator shows you the total cost of your credit card and how long it will take to pay off.

 Credit card interest is typically charged on a monthly basis as a percentage of your balance.
 Your balance is spending made on the credit card that you haven’t paid off.

-Typically most purchases you make on your card will be free of interest charges for 56 days after the purchase, but if you haven’t paid them off in that period the interest charges are backdated.
+Typically, most purchases you make on your card will be free of interest charges for up to 56 days after the purchase, but if you haven’t paid them off in that period the interest charges are backdated.
 Some cards also offer specific ‘0% purchase’ periods that let you pay no interest for longer.

 You can avoid paying interest on your balance by paying it off in full and before the end of the month.
 If you can’t pay it off in full then your balance will accumulate interest charges.